Automated Alignment between Elicitation Interviews and Requirements: Results

-In contrast, {correctness appears to be an easier property to satisfy} (Figure~\ref{fig:correctness_plot}).
-Except for the smallest model (Qwen3-0.6B), all systems consistently generate user stories that are well-grounded in the source interviews.
-This indicates that generating stories which are \emph{plausible and faithful} to the NL text is not particularly challenging, whereas covering \emph{all} the turns remains substantially harder.
-This asymmetry also mirrors real-world software engineering practice: elicited requirements are often individually valid, but achieving \emph{completeness} of the requirements set is a recurring challenge due to the implicit and \textit{tacit} nature of requirements~\cite{sutcliffe2013requirements,ferrari2016ambiguity}.
-Interestingly, human correctness scores are lower than those of all LLMs except Qwen3-0.6B.
-This result is expected as students derived stories also from material beyond the elicitation interviews.
+{ In contrast, \textbf{faithfulness is consistently high} across all but the smallest generator (Qwen3-0.6B).
+This asymmetry mirrors real-world software engineering practice: elicited requirements are often individually valid, but achieving complete requirements (here, approximated by coverage) is a recurring challenge due to the implicit and \textit{tacit} nature of requirements~\cite{sutcliffe2013requirements,ferrari2016ambiguity}.
+Interestingly, human-written stories obtain lower faithfulness than most LLM-generated sets.
+This is expected in our setting, as students were allowed to rely on sources beyond the interview transcripts, leading to stories not grounded in the interview data.}